 3: Faster treatment for bowel cancer

 Bowel cancer is often diagnosed late as the symptoms are easily mistaken for something else, and a drug that is life-saving for one patient could be useless for another.
 Professor Andrew Beggs is working on a faster way to find the right treatment for each patient by creating 3D models (AKA "avatars") of tumours from patient samples.
 Different drugs are then tested quickly and painlessly on the mini-tumour outside the body, to ensure the patient gets the most effective treatment first time and as quickly as possible.
-Find out more about the benefits of personalized bowel cancer treatments.
+Find out more about the benefits of personalised bowel cancer treatments.

 Our researchers need your help

 Birmingham is one of the world's leading cancer research centres and is at the cutting edge of advances.
 You could help bring these treatments to patients quicker.
 Find out how you can help by watching the video at the top of the page, make a donation or sign up to an online event on 10 June to learn more about the pioneering work being undertaken by Birmingham scientists.